 Every sentence must have an independent clause.

 Dependent clauses cannot stand alone.
-They have subjects and verbs, but they must be used with an independent clause in a sentence.
+They have subjects and verbs, but they do not express a complete thought.
+They must be used with an independent clause to form a sentence.

 Note that these are not complete sentences; they are fragments.